kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 | `amount` | decimal | Specifies the number of tokens to be burned.

 When you submit the `burn` transaction, the `policy-manager.enforce-burn` function calls the `policy:enforce-burn` function in the stored token policies and the function is executed.

+### Capabilities

+The `burn` transaction must include the `BURN` capability signed with the `account` that owns the token.
+The `burn` transaction also requires the `marmalade-v2.guard-policy-v1.BURN` capability if you apply the guard-policy and define a burn guard for the token.

+Required capabilities and parameters for the `burn` function:
+- marmalade-v2.ledger.BURN
+  - id
+  - account (owner of the token)
+  - amount
+- marmalade-v2.guard-policy-v1.BURN
+  - token-id
+  - account (owner of the token)
+  - amount

 ## transfer